danielsobrado/neo4j-poc/README.md

   historical prices, etc.
 - **Ticker Service:** This service handles real-time price updates for various assets.
 - **Trade Service:** This service is responsible for managing trades made by users.
+- **Portfolio Service:** This service manages user portfolios, allowing for the association of trades and updating ticker quantities.

 Each service is implemented using Java 17 and Spring Boot, and uses Swagger for API documentation.